Glaukos (GKOS)

 AI Analysis | Feedback

-Over the next 2-3 years, Glaukos (GKOS) is expected to drive future revenue growth through several key initiatives and product advancements:
+Glaukos Corporation (GKOS) is anticipated to drive future revenue growth over the next 2-3 years through several key strategies:

-- International Glaucoma Franchise Growth: Glaukos is focused on scaling its international infrastructure and executing plans to establish Micro-Invasive Glaucoma Surgery (MIGS) as the standard of care in various regions and major markets worldwide.
-This strategic expansion and the introduction of new products internationally are expected to fuel revenue growth from the international glaucoma segment.
+- International Market Expansion: Glaukos is focused on scaling its international infrastructure and actively working to establish Minimally Invasive Glaucoma Surgery (MIGS) as the standard of care across various global regions and major markets.
+This strategic focus on international penetration is projected to drive high-single-digit growth in its international glaucoma franchise.

 AI Analysis | Feedback